-This Website is about the creative journey of researching, writing and filming The Restless Hungarian, a true story set against the history of the Hungarian Jewish Diaspora, the rise of Modernism, and the Cold War.
-The Restless Hungarian is my father, Paul Weidlinger.
+The Restless Hungarian is a true story set against the history of the Hungarian Jewish Diaspora, the rise of Modernism, and the Cold War.
+The restless Hungarian of the title is my father, Paul Weidlinger.
 He was as much of an enigma to me as the unopened box of his things I kept in the closet for years after his death.
 When I finally delved into the box and set out to tell his story, I half expected him to reach out from beyond the grave and shame me for my naiveté, for presuming that I could somehow make sense of his life on my own terms.

-In telling his story I found meaning in the juxtaposition of the disparate narratives of his life, of a motherless child and captain of industry, a clandestine communist who came to design silos for the world’s deadliest weapons, a refugee from the Holocaust who denied he was a Jew, the husband who was terrified of his wife’s mental illness and a man whose personal saints were artists, elevated above all others.
+In telling his story, I found meaning in the juxtaposition of the disparate narratives of his life: a motherless child and captain of industry, a clandestine communist who came to design silos for the world’s deadliest weapons, a refugee from the Holocaust who denied that he was a Jew, the husband who was terrified of his wife’s mental illness, and a man whose personal saints were artists, elevated above all others.